-If you are starting to plan for your future, that’s great.
-But it can be tricky if you keep tripping up on some of the technical terms used.
-So if you are feeling a little perplexed by pensions right now, we have put together this list of common terms and phrases to help you learn the lingo.
+If you are starting to plan for your future retirement, that’s great.
+It can be tricky to understand some of the technical pension advice terms an Independent Financial Adviser may use.
+So if you are feeling a little perplexed, we have put together this list of common pension advice terms and phrases to help you.
 It’s simpler than you might think.

-An annuity is a type of financial product designed to provide you with an income for the rest of your life.
-Annuities are available from insurance companies, and are usually bought using the money you have built up in your pension plan.
+An annuity is a type of pension product designed to provide you with an income for the rest of your life.
+Annuities are available through a financial adviser and are usually bought using the money you have built up in your pension plan.

 A government initiative whereby millions of employees are being put into workplace pension schemes.
 If you are one of them, your employer will automatically put you in a pension scheme.
 They pay money in to help you save for your retirement, and you can contribute too.

 There are certain charges you have to pay when you have a pension, which are usually taken straight from your pension pot.
 For example, you will normally have to pay a charge to your pension provider.
 You may also have to pay additional charges for investing in certain investment funds.

 When money gets paid into your pension, it’s often referred to as making a contribution or making a pension contribution.
 You can make contributions yourself, and so can your employer if you are in a workplace pension, or a personal pension that allows this.

 A type of pension that pays a retirement income based on your salary and how long you have worked for your employer.
 Final salary pension schemes are probably the best-known type of defined benefit pension scheme, but many have now been phased out.

 Defined contribution pension

 With this type of pension, the idea is that you build up a pension pot based on contributions from you and/or your employer, plus any investment returns.
 You then use this money to provide yourself with an income when you retire.